bdunderscore/modular-avatar/docs~/docs/reference/blendshape-sync.md

 ![Selection window](blendshape-select-1.png)

 Double-click on a blendshape to add it to the list to sync.
 When you've added enough, click the X to close the editor window.
+If the name of the blendshape is different on the target object, you can adjust that after adding it by lcicking on the "Target blendshape" dropdown.

+You can adjust the way that the target blendshape responds to the source by clicking the "Remap" curve.
+This can be used to, for example, have the blendshape be inverted compared to the original.
+Note that, as with animation curves, it's necessary to set appropriate tangents on this curve to get the desired effect.

 Blendshape Sync supports multi-selection editing as well, so you can select multiple meshes to configure at once.